thirawat27/Maroza-Theme/README.md

 <h1 align="center">Maroza Theme 🌸</h1>

 <p align="center">
 Maroza is a beautifully designed theme crafted to suit everyone.
-Whether you're a developer or a designer, Maroza provides a calm and modern color palette that enhances your coding experience with its soothing tones.
+Whether you're a developer or a designer, Maroza provides a calm and modern color palette that enhances your coding experience with its soothing tones — carefully selected to reduce eye strain during long coding sessions 💻.
 </p><br>

 <div align="center">